 Walnut Benefits: 5 Reasons to Add Them in Your Desserts

 What walnut benefits can we find in walnut desserts?
-It’s a nut that is so beneficial that the industry created a national day, May 17, to promote its consumption way back in 1949.
+It’s a nut that is so beneficial that it can reduce the risk of cancer as well as help manage stress.
 Let’s explore the benefits and 5 reasons to include them in your desserts.

 Sharp skins and rich interior make for a multidimensional flavour that is earthy, buttery, and tart.
 It’s no wonder their tannins are used to balance out the sweetness in desserts that include banana, caramel, and maple syrup.
 The astringent effect of the walnut is also great at offsetting ingredients with higher fat content.
 Think walnut desserts with ricotta cheese and milk chocolate.

 2. Heart health: